February 1, 2026

 When that happens, the body often follows.

-This Is Not About Treating Symptoms
+This Is Not About Chasing Symptoms

 This work is not about chasing symptoms or promising cures.